 Though it’s outside, there’s really nothing all that natural about the picture-perfect lawn.
 Artificially grown, watered, fertilized, and maintained, it’s a strange picture of modernity.
 We’ve made our case against the “normal” patch of featureless fescue, and if you agree with us, perhaps you’re ready to change up the backyard for something new and less wasteful.

-But as much as I hate the wastefulness of lawns, I know that old habits die hard, and bucking convention can be difficult when you’re doing it alone in your community.
+But we understand that it can be hard to buck convention.
+Old habits die hard, and changing things can be difficult when you’re doing it alone in your community.
 Even if you’re clear-eyed enough to see how unnecessary a dumb carpet of grass is to the quality of life, your nosy neighbors or homeowner’s association (HOA) are usually not sympathetic to your views.

 Change is slow.
 So in the meantime, if you absolutely must have a lawn-ish thing in front of your house, but want to get out of the useless grass growing business, there are many options for you to consider to keep that ground covered.

 Ground cover plants certainly need not be limited to grass.
 The very definition of ground cover from a landscaping perspective is a low-growing, low-maintenance, perennial, spreading plant that keeps the ground from being bare.

 Note: This is a different plant than a cover crop.

 The world of plants that fit the ground cover bill is diverse and fascinating, and some are specialists where grass falls short.
 Do you have shady areas that are looking a bit naked?
 Maybe a slope too steep and eroding to support turf?
 Peruse this list of non-traditional, fabulous ground covers that might be exactly what you need.

 - Most delicious ground cover

 Yes, it’s that same oregano that makes your pizza sauce sing!
 This perennial herb grows beautifully in full sun in any zone, but it does best in areas with warm weather and well-draining soil.